Stairs and floor

 Dilution: 1:10

-• Vacuum with hard floor attachment first
+• Vacuum with hard floor attachment.

-• Use lightly dampened mop
+• Use a lightly damp mop (not wet).

 Painted Floors